 Rivets have various sizes and forms.
 Commonly used types include traditional forged rivets and pop rivets.
 Forged rivets have applications in heavy ironwork and require hammering from the backside.
 Pop rivets join thin pieces together with the help of a pop rivet gun.

+Knowing how rivets work is critical for sturdy results.
 Each rivet type requires a different installation method.
 To use forged rivets you:

 To use pop rivets, you:

 When you actuate your pop rivet gun, the central mandrel moves up while the head of your rivet stays against the outside surface.
 This action compresses and expands the bottom portion of the rivet until it reaches approximately 1 1/2 times its original diameter.
 The result is a larger bearing surface that holds your two materials together.

 Our catalog features multiple types of rivets, with many pop rivet designs.
 These rivet styles include everything from extra strong and large models to those that hide well in the surface structure.

 Pop – or blind – rivets are highly popular because they only require installation from one side.
 Some types of pop rivets require that you predrill holes in the material to accommodate the rivets.
 However, self-drilling, self-tapping and speed fastening blind rivets do not require you to drill holes first.